oplatek/shellgit-ufal/README-ufal.md

-# shellgit is repository for command line settings, especially bash #
+# Tips, tricks and docs for using Ufal cluster

 ## Installation ##
 See bin/setting_env.sh

-You can clone it (readonly) by:
+To install the settings, clone (readonly) this repository:

 ```bash